gayanvoice/githubclicks-github-chrome-extension/README.md

 ### 6. Refresh the extension after the changes
 ![alt text](https://raw.githubusercontent.com/gayankuruppu/GitHubClicks/images/github-clicks-6.png "Added to browser")

+## If the extension is not working, please refresh!

 ## Contribute
 The extension is not stable and needs some more contribution to integrate this into other languages.
 The potential limitations of this extension works only on the `master` branch, only supports `primary` data types, and can not detect dependencies from other libraries.
 ### Source